syl20bnr/spacemacs/doc/DOCUMENTATION.md

 then `Spacemacs` will treat them as orphans during the next start of Emacs and they will be deleted.

-**Important Note** Some user reported broken upgrade using Paradox or `package-list-packages` so it is highly recommended to update packages with the startup page link `Update Spacemacs`.
+**Important Note** Don't upgrade your packages via `Paradox` or `package-list-packages` because they don't support the rollback feature of Spacemacs.

     Key Binding      |                 Description
 ---------------------|------------------------------------------------------------